The corpus.

 Provenance, not vibes.

-UTC timestamp of first ingest plus every subsequent re-fetch.
-You can prove the version of the law your matter relied on at any point in time.
+Every record shows the last time Gotham confirmed it against the source, so you can prove the version of the law your matter relied on at any point in time.